Equicontinuity: Counterexamples

-Equicontinuity of maps valued in topological groups
+Equicontinuity of maps valued in uniform spaces

-Suppose that T is a topological space and Y is an additive topological group (i.e. a group endowed with a topology making its operations continuous).
+Suppose that X is a topological space and Y is a uniform space given by family of entourages $\mathcal{U}$.

-Topological vector spaces are prominent examples of topological groups and every topological group has an associated canonical uniformity.
+Topological vector spaces, metric spaces and topological groups are examples of uniform spaces; commutative topological groups have a canonical uniformity, while there is different possible choices for a uniformity on a non-commutative topological group.

-Definition: A family H of maps from T into Y is said to be equicontinuous at t ∈ T if for every neighborhood V of 0 in Y, there exists some neighborhood U of t in T such that h(U) ⊆ h(t) + V for every h ∈ H. We say that H is equicontinuous if it is equicontinuous at every point of T.
+Definition: A family S of maps from topological space X into uniform space $(Y, \mathcal{U})$ is said to be equicontinuous at x ∈ X if for every $W\in\mathcal{U}$, there exists some neighborhood U of x in X such that $f(U)\subseteq W[f(x)] = \{y : (y, f(x))\in W\}$ for every f ∈ S. We say that S is equicontinuous if it is equicontinuous at every point of X.

-Note that if H is equicontinuous at a point then every map in H is continuous at the point.

-Clearly, every finite set of continuous maps from T into Y is equicontinuous.
+Clearly, every finite set of continuous maps from X into Y is equicontinuous.

 Equicontinuous linear maps

 Because every topological vector space (TVS) is a topological group, the definition of an equicontinuous family of maps given for topological groups transfers to TVSs without change.